memph1024/swapdex-documentation/docs/what-to-try/democracy.md

 A proposal can be blacklisted by [Sudo Pallet](https://substrate.dev/rustdocs/latest/pallet_sudo/index.html).
 A blacklisted proposal and its related referendum (if any) is immediately canceled.
 Additionally, a blacklisted proposal's hash cannot re-appear in the proposal queue.
 Blacklisting is useful when removing erroneous proposals that could be submitted with the same hash, i.e. proposal #2 in which the submitter used plain text to make a suggestion.

-Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of Polkadot might be tempted to re-submit the same proposal.
+Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of Kusari might be tempted to re-submit the same proposal.
 That said, this is far from a fool-proof method of preventing invalid proposals from being submitted - a single changed character in a proposal's text will also change the hash of the proposal, rendering the per-hash blacklist invalid.

 ### **How to become a council member?**